 \section{Abstract}

 Griffiths phases are typically associated with quenched disorder, while frustration gives rise to multistability and spin-glass behavior.
 Whether extended criticality can arise in other contexts remains an open question.
 Here, we show that synergistic interactions provide a distinct route to non-conventional critical phenomena.
 By combining spreading mechanisms that reinforce activity through complementary pathways, we uncover a broad distribution of relaxation rates, leading to Griffiths-like slow dynamics and extended criticality.
-We demonstrate that this mechanism is robust across networks and emerges both in systems with explicit higher-order interactions and in purely pairwise systems with nonlinear dynamics.
+We demonstrate that this mechanism is robust across networks and emerges both in systems with explicit higher-order interactions and in purely pairwise systems with nonlinear dynamical rules.

 Exotic collective behavior in complex systems is fundamentally shaped by the structure of their interactions~\cite{HenkelBook}.
 In statistical physics, different forms of microscopic constraints are known to generate non-conventional macroscopic dynamical regimes.
 For instance, quenched disorder in interaction strengths leads to \emph{Griffiths phases}~\cite{Griffiths1969,Vojta2006}, where rare regions with locally favorable conditions sustain activity for exponentially long times.
 The combination of exponentially rare clusters with exponentially long survival times produces anomalously slow relaxation and generic power-law decay of activity~\cite{Munoz2010}.
 Extended critical regions have been proposed as a mechanism to relax the fine-tuning problem of criticality in complex systems, replacing isolated transition points with broad regimes of critical-like dynamics in complex networks~\cite{Moretti2013,RMP_Munoz,Odor2015}.
-Similarly, antagonistic or frustrated interactions give rise to \emph{spin-glass} behavior, characterized by rugged energy landscapes, multiple metastable states, and intrinsically slow, history-dependent dynamics, including aging and memory effects~\cite{Mezard1987,facchetti2011computing,Binder1986}.
-A crucial question that remains is whether further mechanisms can lead to non-ergodic behavior.
+Similarly, antagonistic or frustrated interactions give rise to \emph{spin-glass} behavior~\cite{Mezard1987,Binder1986}.
+In this case, rugged energy landscapes and multiple metastable states lead to intrinsically slow, history-dependent dynamics, including aging and memory effects~\cite{Mezard1987,facchetti2011computing}.
+A crucial question that remains open is whether further mechanisms can lead to non-ergodic behavior.